Efficient numeracy in language models through single-token number embeddings

 \subsection{Multitask learning}

-Our final goal is to train a model that can solve every numeracy task simultaneously.
-This is non-trivial since we must optimize 9 tasks with varying degrees of difficulty simultaneously.
+Our final goal is to train a model that can solve all numeracy tasks simultaneously, which requires simultaneously optimizing nine tasks with varying degrees of difficulty.
 Training is formulated as a multi-task learning problem, aiming to optimize the model's performance $p(\mathcal{T})$ across all tasks $\tau \in \mathcal{T}$ according to the generalized mean:

-The scaling factor $\lambda$ controls how strong low performing tasks influence the overall score.
+The scaling factor $\lambda$ controls how strongly low performing tasks influence the overall score.
 We set $\lambda=-1$ for the harmonic mean.
-Since the individual losses can have different magnitudes, we normalize all losses to 10 after warmup.
-To account for the varying complexities of the tasks, we define a dynamic sample ratio $r_\tau\in(0,1)$ with $\sum_\tau r_\tau=1$ for each mini-batch.
+Since the individual losses can have different magnitudes, we normalize all losses to 10 after a warmup period.
+To account for the varying complexities of the tasks, we define a dynamic sampling ratio $r_\tau\in(0,1)$ with $\sum_\tau r_\tau=1$ for each mini-batch.
 Given the performance $p(\tau)\in[0,1]$ of each task $\tau$ and a given time step, we update the sampling ratio by

 where $\alpha=0.5$ is a momentum parameter.
-Intuitively, $\lambda <0$ leads to more aggressive oversampling of low performing tasks.
+Intuitively, $\lambda <0$ leads to more aggressive oversampling of low performing tasks. \Cref{tab:ablation_dyn_ratio} compares the effect of different values of $\lambda$.
 This multi-task sampling strategy aims to achieve a balanced performance across all tasks without the need for expensive hyperparameter tuning for each setting.
 We note that this approach becomes less important for larger training budgets.